Nevarin13/Maniac-LinuxEdition/README.md

 -Irreversible data loss: Running "rm --no-preserve-root -rf /" will delete all files and directories on the system, including system files, user data, and configuration files.
 This can result in irreparable damage and complete data loss.

 -Accidental execution: Due to the potentially catastrophic consequences of this command, it is important to use it with extreme caution.
 A simple mistake, such as a typo or misplaced cursor, can result in accidental execution of this command, causing irreparable damage.
+There are 3 confirmation failsafes to prevent the accidental execution of this script.
+Still use caution when executing this script.

 -Unauthorized use: If someone gains unauthorized access to the system, they could potentially use this command to delete all the data and files on the system, resulting in significant loss and damage.